zaheerAamir/zaheerAamir/README.md

 - 👋 Hi, I’m @zaheerAamir
-- 🚀 I'm interested in working in backend development with languages like Node.js with Typescript and Golang.
+- 🚀 I'm interested in working in backend development with languages like Node.js, Java, Golang.
 - 📫 How to reach me : aamirzaheer95@gmail.com

 <!---